cljs/api/doc/cljs.core.md

 ---
 name: cljs.core
+see also:
 ---

 ## Summary

 fundamental library of the ClojureScript language

 ## Details